ono-midori/ono-midori.github.io/techs/linuxmm.md

 - `void flush_cache_all(void)`: This flushes the entire CPU cache system making it the most severe flush operation to use.
 It is used when changes to the kernel page tables, which are global in nature, are to be performed.
 - `void flush_cache_mm(struct mm_struct mm)`: This flushes all entires related to the address space.
 On completion, no cache lines will be associated with `mm`.
 - `void flush_cache_range(struct mm_struct *mm, unsigned long start, unsigned long end)`: This flushes lines related to a range of addresses in the address space.
-Like it's TLB equivilant, it is provided in case the architecture has an efficent way of flushing ranges instead of flushing each individual page.
+Like it's TLB equivalent, it is provided in case the architecture has an efficient way of flushing ranges instead of flushing each individual page.
 - `void flush_cache_page(struct vm_area_struct *vma, unsigned long vmaddr)`: This is for flushing a single page sized region.
 The VMA is supplied as the `mm_struct` is easily accessible via `vma->vm_mm`.
 Additionally, by testing for the `VM_EXEC` flag, the architecture will know if the region is executable for caches that separate the instructions and data caches.

 It does not end there though.
 A second set of interfaces is required to avoid virtual aliasing problems.
 The problem is that some CPUs select lines based on the virtual address, meaning that one physical address can exist on multiple lines, leading to cache coherency problems.
 Architectures with this problem may try and ensure that shared mappings will only use addresses as a stop-gap measure (权宜之计).

 - `void flush_dcache_page(struct page *page)`: This function is called when the kernel writes to or copies from a page cache page as these are likely to be mapped by multiple processes.
 - `void flush_icache_range(unsigned long address, unsigned long endaddr)`: This is called when the kernel stores information in addresses that is likely to be executed, such as when a kernel module has been loaded.
 - `void flush_icache_user_range(struct vm_area_struct *vma, struct page *page, unsigned long addr, int len)`: This is similar to `flush_icache_range()` except it is called when a userspace range is affected.
 Currently, this is only used for `ptrace()` (used when debugging) when the address space is being accessed by access_process_vm().
 - `void flush_icache_page(struct vm_area_struct *vma, struct page *page)`: This is called when a page-cache page is about to be mapped.
 It is up to the architecture to use the VMA flags to determine whether the I-Cache or D-Cache should be flushed.